wanman/mailcow/README.md

 You also find the SQL based maps for virtual transport here:
 * **/etc/postfix/sql/*.cf**

-For a quick overview of the restrictions [click here](https://github.com/andryyy/fufix/blob/master/postfix/conf/main.cf).
+For a quick overview of the restrictions [click here](https://github.com/andryyy/mailcow/blob/master/postfix/conf/main.cf).

 ## HTTPd
 A site named "000-0-mail" is copied to `/etc/{nginx,apache2}/sites-available` - depending on your configuration - and enabled via symbolic link to `[...]/sites-enabled`.

 The sites root location is `/var/www/mail/`.

-Other sites will not be touched/changed/removed by fufix (>= v0.9).
+Other sites will not be touched/changed/removed by mailcow (>= v0.9).

 A PHP socket (>> `/var/run/php5-fpm-mail.sock`) configuration is located at `/etc/php5/fpm/pool.d/mail.conf`.
 Some PHP parameters are set right here to override those in `/etc/php5/fpm/php.ini`.